catherinewweinberg/liri-node-app/README.md

 # liri-node-app

-Welcome to the Liri Node App!
+Welcome to the LIRI App!
+LIRI is a Language Interpretation and Recognition Interface.
+This app utalizes a command line node that can take in set parameters and return data.

-Technology Used:
+Node Packages Used:

 - Node-Spotify-API
 - Axios